 The goal of the doctoral program is to form scholars who will contribute to the field of economics as top-notch researchers, instructors, and mentors.
 The program requires at least three years of full-time study.
-Although the program has been completed in three years, most students remain in the program for five or six years.
+Most students remain in the program for five or six years.

 The basic coursework consists of core courses in the first year, and field and distributional courses in the second year.
-Independent research usually begins in the third year, but often students start working on their own ideas as early as the summer between years one and two.
-A third-year paper is due by the end of the third year.
-It is often the start of a dissertation.
-Dissertations can take many forms, but they commonly consist of three or more related papers.
+Independent research usually begins in the third year, but often students start working on their own projects as early as the summer between years one and two.
+Students are required to produce a research paper by the end of the third year, a paper that is often included in their dissertation.
+Dissertations can take many forms, the most common being three or more related papers.
 The overarching objective of both coursework and dissertation work is to prepare the student for a successful academic career.
-A leading indicator is the first job placement, so the program is naturally geared toward preparing students for the economics job market.

 See what our recent graduates have to say about our doctoral program on the student testimonials page.

 Students' coursework prepares them to begin frontier research in economic science.
 The first-year courses provide the necessary theoretical and quantitative base.
 The second-year courses build on this base in a number of specialized fields.

 - Applied economics (labor, urban, education, and health economics)

 - Economic theory (game theory, decision theory, axiomatic resource allocation)

 Most of these classes are small, facilitating interaction between students and faculty.

 The department has a very active seminar series.
 There are five regular weekly seminar series.
 From Monday to Friday, we have seminars in macroeconomics, international economics, economic theory, applied economics, and econometrics.